|

 Sha Na Na Rocks with Symphony Orchestras…

-SYMPHONY, THE PITTSBURGH SYMPHONY, and THE MILWAUKEE SYMPHONY, Sha Na Na has
+PITTSBURGH SYMPHONY, and THE MILWAUKEE SYMPHONY, Sha Na Na has made multiple

-made multiple appearances with PETER NERO & PHILLY POPS, THE COLUMBUS,
+appearances with PETER NERO & PHILLY POPS, THE COLUMBUS, LOUISVILLE, and PHOENIX

 Sha Na Na also appeared on The PBS Special A CAPITOL FOURTH with the National